imagekit-developer/imagekit-netlify/README.md

 ### 2. Redirect assets through the Imagekit Server

-In this method, the user specifies all the paths where their assets are stored relative to the publish directory as `imagesPath`.
+In this approach, all asset paths relative to the publish directory as `imagesPath` is specified.
 Then, using the redirect feature of [Netlify Redirects and rewrites](https://docs.netlify.com/routing/redirects/), we redirect the existing image URLs from the Netlify server to the ImageKit server.
 The ImageKit server fetches the original image, optimizes it, and then serves it back to the end user.

 ## Limitations

-- When a user uses external or third-party URLs instead of static assets in frameworks like `React` that do not generate HTML files after the build process or mutate the DOM on the client side, these URLs will not be replaced by ImageKit URLs.
+- When external or third-party URLs are used instead of static assets in frameworks like `React` that do not generate HTML files after the build process or mutate the DOM on the client side, these URLs will not be replaced by ImageKit URLs.

 - Another limitation is that when base64 URLs are used for images, no separate request is made to the backend to fetch the images.
 As a result, these images cannot be replaced.